 Red Flags in Data Science Interviews

-This post was co-written with Jonathan Nolis, Principal at Nolis, LLC.
-Check out the rest of his blog posts, including ones on prioritizing data science work, hiring data scientists, and what to do when your data science project isn’t working.
+This post was co-written with Jacqueline Nolis, Principal at Nolis, LLC.
+Check out the rest of her blog posts, including ones on prioritizing data science work, hiring data scientists, and what to do when your data science project isn’t working.